iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 Purpose-Built Databases

-- Relational databases are good to manage complex schemas, which have joins and complex queries and stored procs.
+- Relational databases are good to manage complex schemas, which have joins and complex queries and stored procedures.
 However, this adds overhead to the engine.
 - There are other DBs that work best to query single records.
 - Also RDS is charged per hour, whether you query or not. weekend
 - dynamo, key-value, docs, non-relating, ms latency, usage charge, and amount.